sourcebroker/deployer-extended/README.rst

 What does it do?
 ----------------

-The package provides additional tasks for deployer (deployer.org).
+Library with some additional tasks for deployer (deployer.org).

 **NOTE!
 Its tested only with Deployer 4.3.1!**